sdune/LaTeX-Tutorial/README.md

 # LaTeX-Tutorial

+With LaTeX you can create papers, presentations, posters, CVs and all kinds of other documents.

 You'll find a template for a LaTeX document (tutorial.tex) and LaTeX slides (beamer.tex) in this repository.

 Online LaTeX editors to play with LaTeX: